Coughing

 The second theory is that reflux events into the oesophagus can cause cough via nervous reflexes.
 It is thought that this may reflect an early protective mechanism to protect the lungs from reflux damage.
 GERD is one of the recognised causes of Cough Hypersensitivity Syndrome in which the nerves of the respiratory tract become sensitised and more easily provoked to cause coughing.

-Finally, GERD may be associated with other lung conditions including bronchiectasis and pulmonary fibrosis.
+GERD may also be associated with other lung conditions including bronchiectasis and pulmonary fibrosis.
 These can cause a cough in their own right.

 Finally, SIBO can cause LPR symptoms including a cough.